Who can stay in the UK after Brexit?

 - Checking their suitability, which largely means checking they are not a “serious or persistent” criminal, or unsuitable for “other public policy reasons” in line with the EU public policy tests for deportation used at the moment.
 After 31 December 2020, the reasons for refusing settled status will be tested against UK deportation thresholds (this normally occurs if the crime leads to a prison sentence of more than 12 months).

 Applicants will be able to apply online or by post if necessary.

-Applications will cost £65, or £32.50 for those aged under 16.
+Applications will be free of charge.
 Those who already have a permanent residence document or have previously been granted indefinite leave to enter or remain in the UK can apply for a switch to settled status free of charge.